ACT: Claimant Prepares & Serves Payment Claim

 Claimed amount

-An adjudicator can't determine an amount greater than claimed.
+An adjudicator can't decide an amount greater than claimed.
 If the claim is for $10,000 worth of work and all work performed is subject to GST, claim $11,000 inclusive of GST.

 What information should be included with a payment claim?